Drawing and Watercolour classes for beginners to advanced

 COVID 19 – All classes and workshops are now at the hall with face to face teaching.
-All students must provide a fully vaccinated certificate to attend, wear masks, sign in with the QR code and there will be 4 sqm for each student.
+All students must be fully vaccinated to attend or have a medical exemption.
+Masks and Physical distancing are highly recommended, although the hall is huge with plenty of fresh air circulating.

 Drawing is an essential skill of any art making.
 Drawing is everything!